injusticescorpio/Voicebot/README.md

 ## Connecting Rasa externally with a Python Script.

-inorder to achieve this use the command <br>
+Inorder to achieve this use the command <br>
 rasa run -m models --endpoints endpoints.yml --port 5002 --credentials credentials.yml
 <br>
 if you are running the action server<br>